-While the apple might have been the ‘Forbidden Fruit’ in biblical times, its popularity and reputation have grown by astronomical proportions since then.
-The health benefits of the fruit are so wide ranging that it led J.T.
-Stinson to coin the ever popular phrase “An apple a day keeps the doctor away” at the St. Louis World Fair in the year 1904.
+Apples are a high source of rich nutrients incredibly good for you and your health.
+The health benefits of the fruit are so wide-ranging that it led J.T.
+Stinson to coin the ever-popular phrase “An apple a day keeps the doctor away” at the St. Louis World Fair in the year 1904.

-Apples fit in to the Rose family and thus share a common lineage with a number of other popular fruits namely plums, apricots, cherries, pears and peaches.
-The discovery of the fruit is credited to Alexander the Great, while the advancements of cultivation of different breeds of apples were carried out in Europe during the Roman era.
+Apples fit into the Rose family and thus share a common lineage with a number of other popular fruits namely plums, apricots, cherries, pears, and peaches.
+Some credit the discovery of the fruit to Alexander the Great, while the evolution of cultivation of different breeds of apples was carried out in Europe during the Roman era.

-Sweet, juicy and heavily packed with nutrients, apple is perhaps the most extensively cultivated tree fruit in the world today.
-It is not only consumed raw, but also used as an ingredient in many dishes such as pies, cakes, crumbles etc. Apple pulp is processed in different ways to produce products such as sauce, jam, jelly, and cider.
+Sweet, juicy and heavily packed with nutrients – apple is perhaps the most extensively cultivated tree fruit in the world today.
+This fruit is consumed raw but also used as an ingredient in many dishes such as pies, cakes, crumbles etc. Apple pulp is processed in different ways to produce products such as sauce, jam, jelly, and cider.

 Health Benefits of Apples